TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Anomaly action and total effective action for CFTs

-Since each term in (\ref{genS}) is invariant under general coordinate transformations, each separately obeys the Conservation Ward Identities of Sec. \ref{Sec:ConsWI}.
-The local and Weyl invariant terms each separately satisfies the Trace Ward Identities of Sec. \ref{Sec:TraceWI}, with no anomalous $\cA$ terms.
+Since each term in (\ref{genS}) is invariant under general coordinate transformations, each separately obeys the conservation Ward Identities of Sec. \ref{Sec:ConsWI}.
+The local and Weyl invariant terms each separately satisfies the Trace Ward Identities, with no anomalous $\cA$ terms.
 The Weyl invariant term likewise satisfies all the Conformal Ward Identities of Sec. \ref{Sec:CWI} with no anomalous contribution.
-All contributions to the Ward Identities that are anomalous can only come from $\cS_{\rm anom}$, which therefore may be considered separately from the other local and Weyl invariant terms in (\ref{genS}).
+All contributions to the Ward Identities that are anomalous can only come from $\cS_{\rm anom}$, whose anomalous contributions therefore may be considered separately from the other local and Weyl invariant terms in (\ref{genS}).

-A non-trivial test of the decomposition (\ref{genS}), the reasoning leading to it, and the correctness of the anomaly action (\ref{Sanom}) is afforded by the reconstruction algorithm of \cite{Bzowski:2013sza} for $\lag TTT\rag$ in CFTs in flat spacetime, in that the anomalous trace Ward Identities obeyed by $\lag TTT\rag$, encoded in the trace dependent contributions to its full reconstruction $^{(\Th)\!}\tilde \cS_3$ of (\ref{S3reconst}), must come entirely from variations of $\cS_{\rm anom}[g;\vf]$.
+A non-trivial test of the decomposition (\ref{genS}), the reasoning leading to it, and the correctness of the anomaly action (\ref{Sanom}) is afforded by the reconstruction algorithm of \cite{Bzowski:2013sza} for $\lag TTT\rag$ in CFTs in flat spacetime, in that the anomalous trace Ward Identities obeyed by $\lag TTT\rag$, encoded in the trace dependent contributions to its full reconstruction $^{(\Th)\!}\tilde \cS_3$ of (\ref{S3reconst}) and \eqref{STraceA2}, must come entirely from variations of $\cS_{\rm anom}[g;\vf]$.
 This is verified explicitly in the next several sections.

-\section{Variation of the Anomaly Effective Action}
+\section{Variation of the anomaly effective action}